jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

 admin@[32::FF:aBc:79a:83B:FFFF:345]
 ```

-You can use the following restrictions in `@Email` annotation:
-- `unquotedLocalPart` to decide whether unquoted local parts are generated
-- `quotedLocalPart` to decide whether quoted local parts are generated
-- `domainHost` to decide whether domains are generated in the host part
-- `ipv4Host` to decide whether ipv4 addresses are generated in the host part
-- `ipv6Host` to decide whether ipv6 addresses are generated in the host part

 By default, only addresses with unquoted local part and domain hosts are
 generated (e.g. `me@myhost.com`), because many - if not most - applications
 and web forms only accept those.

+The `@Email` annotation comes with a few configuration attributes:
+- `quotedLocalPart` also allow quoted local parts to be generated
+- `ipv4Host` also allow ipv4 addresses to be generated in the host part
+- `ipv6Host` also allow ipv4 addresses to be generated in the host part

 You can use it as follows:

 ```java